IamSTEINI/neko-noodles/README.md

 - More into cat theme, paw print decor
 - MORE STUFF OUTSIDE AND MAKE IT LESS EMPTY
 - END SCREEN (Rating below 1 or money < 0)
+- Make it more performant (less frame updates)